TRotK/CarND-LaneLines/writeup_P1_Li.md

 * Instead of using a simple linear regression, I incorporated RANSAC algorithm for outlier rejection.
 * I still fit endpoints using linear regression but only on the inliers.
 * RANSAC regression was implemented with scikit-learn library.
 * If no lane detected, skip this frame to prevent raising errors.
-(Not used in the challenge actually)
+(Not get used in the challenge actually.)
 * The resulting video are stored in the folder test_videos_output, named challenge.mp4.
 * The enhanced pipeline still works well on both solidWhiteRight.mp4 and solidYellowLeft.mp4.